Cannabis in Georgia (U.S. state): 2015 medical legalization

 A measure to allow medical cannabis oil up to 5% tetrahydrocannabinol (THC) passed the Georgia House in February 2015.
 On April 16, 2015, the low-THC cannabis oil (rich in cannabidiol, or CBD) was legalized for medical use in the state under HB 1, the Haleigh’s Hope Act.
 The bill was immediately enacted after being signed by Governor Nathan Deal.
 The bill allowed possession of the oil for eight qualifying medical conditions but did not provide for cultivation or distribution within the state.
 A May 2017 expansion under SB 16 added six more conditions.
 In 2018, HB 65 added intractable pain and posttraumatic stress disorder (PTSD).
-In April 2019 legislation was finally approved (House Bill 324) to allow in-state cultivation of cannabis and sale of the low-THC oil.
+In April 2019 legislation was approved (House Bill 324) to allow in-state cultivation of cannabis and sale of the low-THC oil.
+In 2021, SB 195 was approved to allow the sale of cannabis tinctures, transdermal patches, lotions, and capsules, while still prohibiting edible products and flower.
+On April 28, 2023, the first licensed sales began with the opening of dispensaries in Marietta and Macon.

-Medical cannabis was not without precedent in Georgia; the state had conducted legal cannabis trials on cancer patients in the 1970s.

 Municipal level

 In October 2017, Atlanta City Council voted 15–0 to reduce the penalty for up to 1 oz of cannabis to a $75 fine.
 Savannah City Council followed in March 2018 by voting 8–1 to reduce the penalty to a $150 fine.
-Other jurisdictions that have decriminalized or otherwise acted to reduce penalties include: Clarkston (2016), South Fulton (2018), Forest Park (2018), Kingsland (2018), Statesboro (2018), Macon–Bibb County (2019), Chamblee (2019), Tybee Island (2021), and Athens–Clarke County (2022).
+Other jurisdictions that have decriminalized or otherwise acted to reduce penalties include: Clarkston (2016), South Fulton (2018), Forest Park (2018), Kingsland (2018), Statesboro (2018), Macon–Bibb County (2019), Augusta (2019), Chamblee (2019), Tybee Island (2021), Athens–Clarke County (2022), Stonecrest (2022), and East Point (2023).